 Content used by permission from the website of the National Cancer Institute (www.cancer.gov).

-The UMMC Cancer Institute melanoma and skin care team includes dermatologists, pathologists, surgeons, medical oncologists, radiation oncologists, radiologists, nurses, dietitians, social workers, and others.
+The UMMC Cancer Center and Research Institute melanoma and skin care team includes dermatologists, pathologists, surgeons, medical oncologists, radiation oncologists, radiologists, nurses, dietitians, social workers, and others.

 The team has experience with many unusual and complex cases and sees patients with advanced cancers and other complex medical problems.
 Team members meet as a group regularly to review imaging, pathology, and other matters unique to each patient.
 Together, they consider and discuss a patient's type of cancer, how advanced it is, and other conditions or personal matters that may impact treatment recommendations.
 Members follow National Comprehensive Cancer Network guidelines in developing treatment plans.